AnirudhPurohit98/cicd-k8s-pipeline/README.md

 # CI/CD Pipeline: Flask + Docker + Jenkins + Kubernetes

 This is a simple CI/CD project deploying a Flask app to Kubernetes via Jenkins.

+Happy to publish my first project :)

 ## Components